Xi-CAM/Xi-cam/docs/source/gui-plugin.md

 It can be used to visualize and analyze data.

 GUIPlugins make use of the `qtpy` Python package for interactive GUI components.
-See the
+See the resources documentation for more information.
-[Resources](resources.md) page for more information about Qt and QtPy.

 ### Where is GUIPlugin?